biell/alti-server/README.md

     shutting down, user info will be flushed to the AltBouner server before exiting.

+  * **restartMap [#]**<br>
+    Specify to `alti+server` that if users download the `altx` map file in longer than game delay, but less than `#` seconds, then restart the map over.
+This allows the game to be more properly played and balanced.
+Also, it is critical for race maps that players start at the same time.

   * **boxColor [black|blue|cyan|green|magenta|red|white|yellow]**<br>
     Two sections of the console curses interface are encapsulated in boxes.
 This value specifes the color of these boxes.